RockyDevil7/underworldauthority-tosandpp/tos.md

 By using the bot, you agree that:

-    You are solely responsible for your actions, messages, and choices in the game.
+    Anything that came out of your account including messages, actions and choices in the game will be your responsibility

     You understand and accept the risks of in-game losses (e.g., money, items, status).